 Adult children of narcissists often struggle with enforcing boundaries with their parents.
 Replicating similar dynamics in their adult relationships is common and difficult to avoid.
 Feelings of guilt and fear prevents adult survivors from putting a firm barrier between them and their abusive parent(s).
 Do not allow conflicted feelings to prevent you from putting an invisible fence of protection around your children.

 Just as you would protect your children from a toxic spill, shelter your innocent children from abusive adults.
 This is good parenting.
-You know your parents, and you recognize that their behavior is driven by their desire to control everyone around them.
+You know your parents, and you recognize that their behavior is driven by their addiction to controlling everyone around them.
 By manipulating your children, your parents carry on the intense emotional and psychological abuse you suffered in their care.
 No matter the pressure(s) you face, you and your children will benefit from your bravery to stop generational abuse.

 By manipulating your children, your parents can carry on the intense emotional and psychological abuse you suffered in their care.Leah Hill | CEO and Founder, Divorce Strategies Northwest

-Some adult children of narcissistic parents limit or end contact to protect their children and themselves.
+Some adult children of narcissistic parents choose to limit or end contact, to protect their children and themselves.
 Others find ways to structure and contain time between their children and parents, keeping a close eye to monitor the inevitable narcissistic abuse.
 Preventing a narcissistic grandparent from having any contact with your children is wise parenting.
 ‘No contact’ is a serious decision that will likely have a ripple effect on the entire family.
 While challenging at times, cutting ties with toxic family members becomes easier with time and is the only way to stop the abuse for good.
 Despite the backlash, you have a responsibility to protect your children from harm, including those who claim “love”, but who have a history of causing painful dissonance, strife, and chaotic confusion.

-As an adult, realize and embrace that your narcissistic parent has no power in your life, but they can damage and hurt your children.
+As an adult, realize and embrace that your narcissistic parent has no power in your life, but acknowledge that they can damage and hurt your children.
 By keeping your parents away from your kids, you are intentionally breaking the harmful cycle of narcissistic abuse that injured you.
 Protect your children, nurture their individuality, and set boundaries that you wish had protected you as a child.
 When you expose a narcissist and are no longer a source of “supply”, you will likely experience narcissistic rage, as the desperate narcissist realizes that they have lost control of you.